Dnieper–Carpathian offensive

-The Dnieper–Carpathian offensive (Днепровско-Карпатская операция), also known in Soviet historical sources as the Liberation of Right-bank Ukraine (Освобождение Правобережной Украины), was a strategic offensive executed by the Soviet 1st, 2nd, 3rd, and 4th Ukrainian Fronts, along with the 2nd Belorussian Front, against the German Army Group South, Army Group A and elements of Army Group Center, and fought from late December 1943 to early May 1944.
-The battles in right-bank Ukraine and in the Crimea were the most important event of the 1944 winter-spring campaign on the Eastern Front.
+The Dnieper–Carpathian Operation (Russian: Днепровско-Карпатская операция), known on the German side as the Defensive battles in Southern Ukraine and west of Kiev (German: Abwehrschlachten in der Südukraine und westlich Kiew), was a strategic offensive executed in right-bank, southern, and western Ukraine by the Soviet 1st, 2nd, 3rd, and 4th Ukrainian Fronts, along with the 2nd Belorussian Front, against the German Army Group South, most of Army Group A and parts of Army Group Center.
+Fought from late December 1943 to early May 1944, this campaign in the southern sector was the focal point of the entire 1944 winter-spring campaign on the Eastern Front.
+This was the only offensive in which all six Soviet tank armies participated at the same time, while 22 out of the 30 panzer and panzer-grenadier divisions available to the Germans on the Eastern Front in late 1943 were stationed in Ukraine.

-Consisting of a whole series of closely linked operations, the goal of this offensive was to split the Wehrmacht's Army Group South and to clear the German-Romanian-Hungarian forces from most of the Ukrainian and Moldavian territories, which were occupied by Axis forces.
-It was one of the biggest offensives of World War II, stretching over a 1,200 km (745 mi) front, to a 450 km depth (280 mi) and involving almost 3,500,000 troops from both sides.

-In the course of the operation, 20 Wehrmacht divisions were either destroyed, disbanded or required major rebuilding, while another 60 divisions were reduced to 50% of their establishment strength.
-Even worse were equipment losses, with thousands of precious tanks, assault guns, artillery and trucks being lost, principally through their abandonment in the spring mud.
-According to German general Kurt von Tippelskirch, this was the biggest Wehrmacht defeat since Stalingrad.

-As a result of this strategic offensive, Wehrmacht's Army Group South was split into two parts, north and south of the Carpathian Mountains.
-The northern portion was pushed back into western Galicia, while the southern portion was pushed back into Romania.
-The northern portion was renamed to Army Group North Ukraine, while the southern portion to Army Group South Ukraine, which was effective from 5 April 1944, although very little of Ukraine remained in German hands.
-It was during this offensive that the Red Army reached the June 1941 borders of the USSR, recapturing the territory seized during the 1939 Soviet invasion of Poland.

-Because of the Wehrmacht defeat, the commander of Army Group South Erich von Manstein and the commander of Army Group A Ewald von Kleist were dismissed by Hitler and replaced by Walther Model and Ferdinand Schörner respectively.
-This offensive marked the end of Manstein's career in the Wehrmacht.
+Consisting of a series of linked operations, the offensive aimed to split Army Group South and clear Axis forces from Ukrainian territories west of the Dnieper.
+It was one of the largest offensives of World War II, spanning a 1,200 km (745 mi) front to a depth of 450 km (280 mi) and involving almost 3,500,000 troops from both sides In the course of it, 20 Wehrmacht divisions were either destroyed or rendered combat-ineffective, while all the rest were severely depleted.
+Even worse were material losses, with thousands of armoured vehicles, motor vehicles and artillery lost, principally through abandonment in the spring mud.
+According to German General Kurt von Tippelskirch, this was the biggest Wehrmacht defeat since Stalingrad.
+The offensive split Army Group South north and south of the Carpathian Mountains.
+The northern portion was pushed into Galicia and renamed Army Group North Ukraine, while the southern portion retreated into Romania and became Army Group South Ukraine, effective 5 April 1944, though little of Ukraine remained in German hands.
+During this advance, the Red Army reached the pre-invasion June 1941 Soviet borders for the first time.
+The defeat prompted Hitler to dismiss Army Group South commander Erich von Manstein, and Army Group A commander Ewald von Kleist, replaced by Walther Model and Ferdinand Schörner respectively, ending Manstein's career.